 “It’s kind of contagious,” Dr. Roberts insists.
 “If someone helps you out, then you want to pay it forward.”

-4. Achieving a lifelong dream
+5. Achieving a lifelong dream

 “I pretty much told my mom when I was six years old that I wanted to be a pediatric GI,” says Dr. Jacqueline Larson, pediatric gastroenterologist (GI).
 “I treat the disease I have.
 I’m actually a Crohn’s disease and celiac disease patient.”

 Like many SGU alumni, Dr. Larson immediately felt as though she had found a new family when she started school.
 And she insists the bonds only grew stronger once she began clinical training during her third year.

-Find your Caribbean medical school fit
+Start writing your Caribbean medical school success story